 When to Use a DIY Reed Diffuser

-If you were to knock on my door to borrow a cup of sugar or more likely an essential oil, chances are you would find an essential oil candle lighting the entryway and a diffuser humming in the living room adjacent.
+If you were to knock on my door to borrow a cup of sugar or, more likely, an essential oil, chances are you would find an essential oil candle lighting the entryway and a diffuser humming in the living room adjacent.
 It’s no secret that I love personalizing a space with scent.

 Plug-in air fresheners are not an option in our home – they make me sneeze and give me headaches.
 Really, I shouldn’t be surprised as research shows commercial air fresheners significantly contribute to indoor air pollution.
-I can’t even walk into some stores, the fragrances are too overwhelming.
+I can’t even walk into some stores because the fragrances are too overwhelming.
 Not to mention, they smell so fake after using the real deal for years.
 Do you feel the same?

-So when I want to create a subtle ambiance for those spaces in our home that aren’t ideal for candles or diffusers I turn to an essential oil reed diffuser.
+So when I want to create a subtle ambiance for those spaces in our home that aren’t ideal for candles or diffusers, I turn to an essential oil reed diffuser.

 This article contains some affiliate links for your convenience, read the full disclosure policy.

-What is reed diffuser?
+What is a reed diffuser?

 A reed diffuser allows aromatherapy oils to slowly travel up reeds that are held in a container and are released into the air.
 Reed diffuser sticks are made from natural wood such as rattan reeds or bamboo.
 Similar to that of a vase of fresh flowers, reed diffusers gently fill a space with an aroma.
-The closer you are to the reeds the more you’ll smell them.
+The closer you are to the reeds, the more you’ll smell them.

 DIY reed diffusers are not a new concept.
 In fact, natural wood reed diffusers are a great method for getting started with essential oils.
 They are one of the easiest DIY essential oil projects one can make!

 And they are basically an effortless way to enjoy aromatherapy, compared to filling and turning on a diffuser or lighting a candle.
 Who doesn’t love a constant scent that requires no electricity or flame?